Code-Institute-Submissions/Surf-The-West-Country/readme.md

 ## Typography ##

-I choose 'Roboto' as the single font for this project as it allows texts and headings to be displayed in a clean and easy to read way.
+I choose 'Roboto' as the only font for this project because it allows texts and headings to be displayed in a clean and easy-to-read way.
 The main goal is to get information across in a minimalist display from which the user will be able to quickly read and identify key pieces of information.

 ## Colour Scheme ##